dave-hillier/Nemcache/README.md

 Status
 ======

-Nemcached is not yet ready for production use as it, although functionally complete enough to be used, not fully tested and is unoptimised.

 The following commands from the [Memcached specification](https://raw.github.com/memcached/memcached/master/doc/protocol.txt) are implemented: get (and gets), set, add, replace, delete, append, prepend, incr, decr, touch, flush_all, cas, quit and version.